 Jesus said: "Now learn the parable from the FIG-TREE: when its branch already becomes tender and grows-out (its) leaves, you-know that the summer (is) near" (Matthew 24:32).

-In the parallel account to Matthew 24:32 found in Luke 21:29, Jesus mentioned more than the FIG-TREE, saying: "Look at the FIG-TREE, AND ALL THE TREES" (Luke 21:29).
+In the parallel account to Matthew 24:32 found in Luke 21:29, Jesus mentioned MORE than the FIG-TREE, saying: "Look at the FIG-TREE, AND ALL THE TREES" (Luke 21:29).

+The "FIG-TREE" is only mentioned in 2 accounts in Matthew: only in Matthew 24:32 and Matthew 21:19-21.
 In Matthew 21:19-21, the FIG-TREE was mentioned to be cursed to not produce any more fruit to the age, as it is written about Jesus that "having-seen one FIG-TREE near the road, He-went to it and found nothing on it except leaves only.
-And He-says (to) it, “May fruit no longer come from you — to the age”.
+And He-says (to) it, “May fruit no longer come from you, to the age”.
 And the FIG-TREE was-dried-up at-once" (Matthew 21:19).
 The FIG-TREE here was found with "leaves only" and was missing fruit, and was cursed as a result.
+Could it be that there would be a timing in which the people of Israel would be found with leaves only and missing fruit and so be cursed as a result?

 You know that "it" is near?

-Jesus said: "So also you — when you-see all these (things), you know that (IT) IS NEAR, at (the) DOORS" (Matthew 24:33).
+Jesus said: "So also you, when you-see all these (things), you know that (IT) IS NEAR, at (the) DOORS" (Matthew 24:33).

 Instead of "you know that (IT) IS NEAR" (Matthew 24:33), the parallel account to Matthew 24:33 found in Luke 21 reads: "you-know that THE KINGDOM (OF) GOD IS NEAR" (Luke 21:31).

 In a similar account later in the 1st century in James 5, it is written: "THE COMING (OF) THE LORD HAS-DRAWN-NEAR. [...]
-Behold — the Judge stands in-front-of the DOORS" (James 5:8-9).
+Behold, the Judge stands in-front-of the DOORS" (James 5:8-9).

-Could there be a link between "THE COMING (OF) THE LORD" (James 5:8) which "HAS-DRAWN-NEAR" (James 5:8) and the "THE KINGDOM (OF) GOD" (Luke 21:31) which "IS NEAR" (Luke 21:31)?
+Could there be a link between "THE COMING (OF) THE LORD" which "HAS-DRAWN-NEAR" in James 5:8 and the "THE KINGDOM (OF) GOD" which "IS NEAR" in Luke 21:31?

-Earlier in Matthew 16, Jesus talked about "the Son (of) Man COMING in His KINGDOM" (Matthew 16:28).
+Yes: in Matthew 16, Jesus talked about "the Son (of) Man COMING in His KINGDOM" (Matthew 16:28).
 Here when the Son of Man is "COMING" (Matthew 16:28), He is coming in His "KINGDOM" (Matthew 16:28).
 In that passage, "His KINGDOM" (Matthew 16:28) would also be the "KINGDOM (OF) GOD" (Luke 21:31), as the kingdom can also for example be called "THE KINGDOM (of) CHRIST and GOD" (Ephesians 5:5).

-1st century events
+1st century events:

 The 1st century historian Josephus wrote in "The Wars of the Jews":